 Take one minute out of your day and go to mywaterpledge.com.
 You could help our city win while helping us protect our planet.

-1. From April 1 to April 30, go to www.mywaterpledge.com
+1. From April 1 to April 30, go to www.mywaterpledge.com (do not register prior to April 1)

 2. Register & take a four-step conservation pledge on behalf of the City of Shorewood.